oTree-org/oTree/README.md

 ##Progress-Monitor

 The progress monitor allows the researcher to monitor the progress of an experiment.
-It features a display that can be **filtered** and **sorted**, for example by computer name or group.
 The experimenter can see the progress of all participants, including their current action and taken decisions.
 Updates are shown as they happen **in real time** and cells that change are highlighted in yellow.
 Because the progress monitor is web-based, **multiple collaborators can simultaneously open it on several devices on premises or at remote locations**.

 ![](http://i.imgur.com/0nYKnDp.png)

-## Session Interface

-The session interface is an optional feature convenient in some experiments.
-In many experimental settings, in addition to monitoring, **an experimenter needs to receive instructions or provide input for the experiment**.
-The session interface can instruct an experimenter on what to do next and show text to be read aloud.
-The session interface can also request input from the experimenter at a specic point in the session.
-For example, in an Ellsberg experiment, the experimenter might roll an opaque urn prior to the session; the session interface will remind the experimenter to show the urn to the participants, tell the experimenter when all participants have selected their bets, and instruct her to draw a ball from the urn.
-It will then ask the drawn color, so that oTree can calculate participants' payoffs.

 # Deploying to a server